smarter-sh/community/github-management/org-owners-guide.md

 ## Organization Naming

-Kubernetes managed organizations should be in the form of `kubernetes-[thing]`.
+Smarter managed organizations should be in the form of `kubernetes-[thing]`.
 For example, [kubernetes-client](https://github.com/kubernetes-client) where the API clients are housed.